-This post is a part of my Madeleine series in tribute to this iconic French pastry and all that it means - from its fascinating history, choosing the right ingredients and madeleine pan, all the secrets of authentic madeleine hump, and storage suggestions - you name it!
+This post is a part of my Madeleine series in tribute to this iconic French pastry and all that it means - from fascinating madeleine history, choosing the right ingredients and madeleine pan, all the secrets of authentic madeleine hump, and storage suggestions - you name it!

 I am putting together all the tips and advice to guide you.
 So take notes of essential steps before you get started and enjoy.